Bartallama3D/website/_products/23-c8-valentine-one-gen1.md

     change_log: Initial release of the holder.
 The features found on this holder are derived from our Tesla Radar Holder which has undergone 3 iterations.
 ---

-Introducing the Bartallama3D™ Radar Holder for the 1st Genration Valentine One radar detector.
+Introducing the Bartallama3D™ Radar Holder for the 1st Generation Valentine One radar detector.
 Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a C8 Corvette.
 This radar holder is not compatible with any other vehicles.

 Key Features:
 - Mounts your radar detector on the center screen and securely holds the radar detector